 What You Should Know About Graduating From Community College in Ohio

 While you prepare for community college, you should consider your career and salary aspirations.
-As of May 2020, the top five careers with the highest median wages for associate degree holders in Ohio were air traffic controllers, funeral home managers, radiation therapists, nuclear technicians, and nuclear medicine technologists.
+As of May 2021, the top five careers with the highest median wages for associate degree holders in Ohio were air traffic controllers, radiation therapists, nuclear technicians, nuclear medicine technologists, and dental hygienists.

 Job seekers with associate degrees may have better luck finding employment if they focus on careers that typically have high job availability.
-The occupations expected to have the most annual job openings for the next decade in Ohio are preschool teachers (excluding special education), paralegals and legal assistants, physical therapist assistants, computer network support specialists, and dental hygienists.
+The occupations expected to have the most annual job openings for the next decade in Ohio are preschool teachers (excluding special education), paralegals and legal assistants, physical therapist assistants, occupational therapy assistants, and radiologic technicians.

 As you review different career options, you should also take into account which jobs are projected to decline over the next ten years.
-Occupations that require associate degrees and are expected to undergo a large drop in employment in Ohio are respiratory therapy technicians, mechanical drafters, nuclear technicians, human resources assistants (excluding payroll and timekeeping), and embalmers.
+Occupations that require associate degrees and are expected to undergo a large drop in employment in Ohio are desktop publishers, nuclear technicians, mechanical drafters, and human resources assistants (excluding payroll and timekeeping).

 As you prepare for community college, it’s important to review the different financial aid opportunities available to you.
 We’ve put together a list of federal and state resources to facilitate access to scholarships, grants, and financial aid opportunities for associate degree students in Ohio.